Improved Dark Photon Sensitivity from the Dark SRF Experiment

-In this section, we summarize the findings of \citeR{cui2025} regarding power accumulation in a jittering resonator and the resulting sensitivity of the system.
-Importantly, \citeR{cui2025} showed that if the jittering is sufficiently fast, then the resulting power suppression is minimal.
+{\flushleft\textbf{Jittering resonator.--}} Understanding the power accumulation in a jittering resonator and the resulting sensitivity of the system are essential for high-Q sensing experiments.
+Importantly, the accompanying regular article~\cite{cui2025} showed that if the jittering is sufficiently fast, then the resulting power suppression is minimal.
 In the case that the jittering is exactly monochromatic, the frequency of the jittering must be larger than the amplitude of the jittering.
 More generally, the condition is given by \eqrefRange{alpha}{rho}.
 In particular, this condition is satisfied for the Dark SRF experiment, so that jittering should not significantly impact the exclusion bound that Dark SRF sets on dark-photon parameter space.